Wake-up-Freeman/OLD-ODISEO/docs/full-node/manage-a-terra-validator/faq.md

 - **Run the correct software versions:** Validators need to make sure that their servers are always online, and that their private keys are not compromised.

 - **Actively participate in price discovery and stabilization:** Validators are highly incentivized to submit honest and correct votes of the real market prices of Luna.
-Validators are also encouraged to engage in arbitrage swaps that stabilize the prices of Terra stablecoins.
+Validators are also encouraged to engage in arbitrage swaps that stabilize the prices of Daodiseo stablecoins.

-- **Provide oversight and feedback on the correct deployment of community pool funds:** The Terra protocol includes a governance system for proposals to facilitate the adoption of its currencies.
+- **Provide oversight and feedback on the correct deployment of community pool funds:** The Daodiseo protocol includes a governance system for proposals to facilitate the adoption of its currencies.
 Validators are expected to hold budget executors to provide transparency and to use funds efficiently.

 - **Be active members of the community:** Validators should always be up-to-date with the current state of the ecosystem so that they can easily adapt to any change.